typepad/python-typepad-api/doc/api.rst

       :members:

       .. attribute:: id

+         A URI that uniquely identifies this `Asset`.

       .. attribute:: url_id

+         An identifier for this `Asset` that can be used in URLs.

       .. attribute:: title

+         The title of the asset as provided by its author.

+         For some types of asset, the title may be an empty string.
+This indicates the asset has no title.

       .. attribute:: author

+         The `User` who created the `Asset`.

       .. attribute:: published

+         A `datetime.datetime` indicating when the `Asset` was created.

       .. attribute:: updated

+         A `datetime.datetime` indicating when the `Asset` was last modified.

       .. attribute:: summary

+         For a media type of `Asset`, the HTML description or caption given by its author.

       .. attribute:: content

+         For a text type of `Asset`, the HTML content of the `Asset`.

       .. attribute:: categories

+         A list of `Tag` instances associated with the `Asset`.

       .. attribute:: status

+         The `PublicationStatus` describing the state of the `Asset`.

       .. attribute:: links

+         A `LinkSet` containing various URLs and API endpoints related to this `User`.

       .. attribute:: in_reply_to

+         For comment `Asset` instances, an `AssetRef` describing the asset on which this instance is a comment.

       .. attribute:: source
       .. attribute:: text_format